martinbaker/fricas2aldor/README.md

 Its then not difficult to generate SPAD or Aldor or any other language from this AST.
 But the problems are:

 1) how to handle global variables, especially dynamic variables.
 I think each function would have to have an additional parameter to pass around the runtime values of these dynamic variables.
-2) The boot 'where' keword seems to hold inner fuctions and variables.
+2) The boot 'where' keyword seems to hold inner functions and variables.
 How should inner functions be converted to SPAD?
 SPAD has lambdas but can SPAD lambda capture variables (closures)?
 3) The native Lisp code would have to be translated by hand, to handle input/output to console, files and database (which would be different for each language).

 Perhaps another option would be to just translate boot to SPAD manually but that's hard because Boot/Lisp passes everything around in global variables whereas well written SPAD should encapsulate information in domains.
 This means you cant just translate one function at a time and check if it works before going on to the next.